JustRayCB/digital-twin-master-thesis/docs/briefs/systemPatterns.md

 control loops and continuous ML integration will further enrich the system's design, ensuring that even as complexity grows, the system remains organized and understandable.

+## Data Contracts & Messaging Expectations

+Processed sensor payloads extend the raw dataclass with validation flags keyed by `ValidationFlag`, a 0‒1 data-quality score derived from configured weights, an `imputed` boolean, and the optional `raw_value` field that preserves the original reading when imputation or smoothing alters the value emitted to Kafka.
+Correlation IDs remain mandatory for traceability.

 ## Coding Standards & Practices